csli-tools/repl/README.md

 # `@csli/repl` — a REPL using @cosmjs

+First and foremost, shout-out to [Simon Warta](https://twitter.com/simon_warta) for making the [@cosmjs/cli](https://www.npmjs.com/package/@cosmjs/cli), which is where most of this code is taken from.
+It feels like the intentions of this project will likely depart far enough from the original that it makes sense to have its own package.

 ## Installation and first run

 The `cslir` executable is available via npm.
 We recommend local